 'It’s never too late to feel better': Shropshire help on offer to quit smoking in 2026

+'It’s never too late to feel better': Free help on offer to quit smoking in Shropshire in 2026

-Smokers are being urged to take advantage of the Shropshire help on offer to help quit in 2026.
+Smokers in Shropshire are being urged to take advantage of the help on offer to quit in 2026.

-Shropshire’s Healthy Lives Stop Smoking Service provides free, local support with quitting smoking.
+Shropshire Council’s Healthy Lives Stop Smoking service provides free, local support with quitting smoking.

-People will benefit from regular one-to-one appointments over three months, with a choice of telephone or in-person support in a range of venues across the county, four-weeks supply of NRT following assessment, and regular carbon monoxide readings to help track progress.
+People will benefit from regular one-to-one appointments over three months, with a choice of telephone or in-person support in a range of venues across the county, four weeks' supply of nicotine replacement therapy following assessment, and regular carbon monoxide readings to help track progress.

 Councillor Bernie Bentick, Shropshire Council's cabinet member for public health and adult social care, said: "We know people find quitting smoking much easier with the right support and our local stop smoking service has already helped many residents enjoy the benefits of being a non-smoker.